MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/record-and-export-proxy-activity.md

 # Record and export proxy activity

-To record and export proxy activity use the [ExecutionSummaryPlugin](../technical-reference/executionsummaryplugin.md) and a reporter plugin in your configuration file.
+To record and export proxy activity, use the [ExecutionSummaryPlugin](../technical-reference/executionsummaryplugin.md) and a reporter plugin in your configuration file.

 The following example shows how to configure the Dev Proxy to record and export proxy activity using the [ExecutionSummaryPlugin](../technical-reference/executionsummaryplugin.md) and the [MarkdownReporter](../technical-reference/markdownreporter.md) plugin.